scipr-lab/libsnark/README.md

     $ sudo yum install gcc-c++ make git gmp-devel procps-ng-devel gtest-devel python-markdown

-Run the following, to fetch \[ate-pairing] from its Github repo and patch it to use our specialized BN curve.
+Run the following, to fetch \[ate-pairing] from its Github repo and compile it.
 (Required only when using the default bn128 curve.)

     $ ./prepare-depends.sh